The Spring Nail Art Trends You're About To See Everywhere

 The trick is to not fall into a rut and pick the same old shade over and over again.
 To get you inspired to stay in tonight with a glass of wine, a fresh bottle of polish, and a dotting tool, we tapped nail artist and Sally Hansen Global Color Ambassador Madeline Poole to show us the cool trends of the moment.

-Sally Hansen recently launched its new Sally Hansen Complete Salon Manicure® Madeline Poole Collection with Poole, the mastermind behind these Oscar-inspired designs, in five shades (Material Pearl, Say It Lycra Mean It, Slime Scene, Mallratz, Vinyl Tap, Call Me On My Shellphone) inspired by Poole's childhood.
-"The colors are nostalgic from the late '80s and early '90s when bright colors were abundant and embraced," Poole tells Refinery29.
-"All of the colors are shades that I find myself frequently wanting to use but not being able to find in the right formula blend."
+Sally Hansen recently launched a new Complete Salon Manicure collection in collaboration with Poole, the mastermind behind these Oscar-inspired designs, in five shades (Material Pearl, Say It Lycra Mean It, Slime Scene, Mallratz, Vinyl Tap, Call Me On My Shellphone) inspired by Poole's childhood.
+"The colours are nostalgic from the late '80s and early '90s when bright colours were abundant and embraced," Poole tells Refinery29.
+"All of the colours are shades that I find myself frequently wanting to use but not being able to find in the right formula blend."

 Ahead, check out the shades in action, which will be available later this month for $7.99, then follow Poole's step-by-step tutorials for each easy nail art look.